matbyte-com/vyhub-documentation/docs/guide/import/gextension.md

 ### 4. Packets

+You can now **create the rewards** for all your packets.
+You can also apply rewards to applied packets later using the `Reward Sync` dialog in the reward settings.

 > If the list of GExtension packets in the packet translation dialog is empty, check your API URL and key.

 | Attribute | Description |